 Accessibility Information

 It’s important to us that all music lovers have access to the WE Fest experience!
-Our friendly ADA Access Team will make sure everyone is having a fantastic weekend.
+Our friendly ADA access team will make sure everyone is having a fantastic weekend.
 For more details please read the information below.
-If you have any additional questions about accessibility, by all means contact us via email at: ada@wefest.com.
-We are also eager to hear your suggestions and feedback.
+If you have any additional questions about accessibility, by all means contact us.
+We will do our best to provide these services and are also eager to hear your suggestions and feedback.

 What to Buy